awslabs/amazon-sagemaker-mlops-workshop/README.md

 Another AWS service that can used for this purpose is [Step Functions]( https://aws-step-functions-data-science-sdk.readthedocs.io/en/latest/readmelink.html#getting-started-with-sample-jupyter-notebooks).
 In this link, you'll also find the documentation of the python library that can be executed directly from your Jupyter notebook.

-[Apache AirFlow](https://airflow.apache.org/) is a poweful Open Source tool that can also be integrated with SageMaker.
+[Apache AirFlow](https://airflow.apache.org/) is a powerful Open Source tool that can also be integrated with SageMaker.
 Curious?
 Just take a look on the [SageMaker Operators for AirFlow](https://sagemaker.readthedocs.io/en/stable/using_workflow.html).

 Ah, you have a Kubernetes cluster and want to integrate SageMaker to that and manage the ML Pipeline from the cluster.
 No problem, take a look on the [SageMaker Operators for Kubernetes](https://aws.amazon.com/blogs/machine-learning/introducing-amazon-sagemaker-operators-for-kubernetes/).

 Anyway, there are lots of workflow managers that can be perfectly integrated with SageMaker to do the same job!
-Pick yours and use your creativity to create your own MLOps plaform!
+Pick yours and use your creativity to create your own MLOps platform!

 ## Pre-Requisites